 Discount rate (SEIR).
-For the purpose of this report, we have determined that a discount rate of 3.58% meets the requirements of GASB 74, as it is our understanding that the Plan will be funded in fixed income assets and the Fund is expected to be depleted in 2029.
+For the purpose of this report, we have determined that a discount rate of 3.87% meets the requirements of GASB 74, since current assets are less than the expected benefit payments for fiscal year 2018.

 Paragraph 35.b.(1)